Keystone Service: Modern improvements

+From March to November 2024, midday Keystone Service trains were replaced with buses west of Lancaster to allow for track work.

 Proposed expansion

 Proposals for an infill station in Paradise Township have been under considerations since the 1990s.
 The stop would be about halfway between Lancaster and Parkesburg, serving the local Plain community and allowing tourists to transfer to the Strasburg Rail Road.
 A July 2004 plan was rejected by the Federal Railroad Administration over concerns that the curved track would preclude ADA-compliant boarding platforms.

 Operation

 Equipment

 Most Keystone Service trains consist of five cars – four Amfleet I coaches plus a Metroliner cab car – paired with a Siemens ACS-64 electric locomotive.
 The service has a single class of service, coach class, configured with 2x2 seating.

 Trains are unreserved between Harrisburg and Philadelphia and reserved coaches between Philadelphia and New York.
 Unlike most Amtrak routes, no food service is available on Keystone Service trains.

 In the late 2020s and early 2030s, all equipment will be replaced with Amtrak Airo trainsets, the railroad's branding of its combination of Siemens Venture passenger cars and a Siemens Charger diesel-electric locomotive.
 The trainsets for the Keystone Service will have six passenger cars, which will include a food service area and a mix of 2x2 coach class and 2x1 business class seating.
 The car closest to the locomotive will be a specialized "Auxiliary Power Vehicle" which will include a pantograph to collect power from overhead lines and traction motors in the car and the locomotive.

 Before the signal, track, and catenary upgrades that were completed in October 2006, Keystone Service trains used GE Genesis diesel locomotives between Harrisburg and Philadelphia.